rumpelsepp/gcat/README.md

 Arguments:

-- Host: Device name; can include `%d` for letting the kernel chose an index.
+- Host: IP address to assign to the device
 - Path: Subnet Mask
 - mtu: The MTU of the `tun` device (default 1500)
+- dev: Device name; can include `%d` for letting the kernel chose an index.

 Example: